github-education-resources/codespaces-project-template-js/README.md

 ## 🗃️ JavaScript Portfolio template

 This repo is a GitHub template to build a JavaScript personal portfolio frontend web application using the React framework.
-The goal is to give you a template to you can immediately utilize to create your own website through Codespaces.
+The goal is to give you a template that you can immediately utilize to create your own website through Codespaces.

 The repo contains the following: